Terrorist Asset-Freezing (Temporary Provisions) Act 2010: Judgment

 Nobody should conclude that the result of these appeals constitutes judicial interference with the will of Parliament.
 On the contrary it upholds the supremacy of Parliament in deciding whether or not measures should be imposed that affect the fundamental rights of those in this country.

 Legislation

-When the court refused to stay its judgement on 4 February, the 2010 Act was passed to retrospectively validate the orders until Parliament could pass new asset-freezing legislation which complied with the court's judgement.
+When the court refused to stay its judgement on 4 February, the act was passed to retrospectively validate the orders until Parliament could pass new asset-freezing legislation which complied with the court's judgement.

 Speaking in the House of Commons on 8 February, Liberal Democrat MP David Heath said of the bill:

 [T]he legislation is before us because the Government have been found to be acting ultra vires and failing to secure proper parliamentary approval ...
 However, the arrogance of this Government and, in particular, the Treasury means that they do not understand what Parliament is for, and they do not understand the proper scrutiny of Bills.

-Repeal
+Subsequent developments

-The Act was repealed by the Terrorist Asset-Freezing etc. Act 2010, a full legislative text with which to implement Resolution 1373.
+The whole act was repealed by section 55(1) of, and part I of schedule 2 to, the Terrorist Asset-Freezing etc. Act 2010, which came into force on 17 December 2010.
+The act was a full legislative text with which to implement Resolution 1373.